mojirico/mojimoji/README.md

 # mojimoji

-hello, my name is moji moji moji.
+hello, my name is moji moji.

 I have a pen!